josefonteina/power_bi/losses_vs_sales/README.md

 ![alt text](image-3.png)

 > [!NOTE]
-> To show variation between actual month and last month.
+> To illustrate the variation between the current month and the previous month, you can calculate the percentage change using this formula.

 ![alt text](image-2.png)

 > [!NOTE]
-> Losses percentage on sales.
+> Percentage of losses incurred in relation to the total sales revenue.